-Students who register but who do not attend within the first three weeks of the first class meeting will be given an "IW" (Involuntary Withdrawal) grade for the course or courses and could be disqualified from receiving any financial aid assistance for the semester.
-Additionally, students who exhibit excessive absenteeism will be subject to involuntary withdrawal (IW) at the discretion of the instructor.
+Students who register but who do not attend within the first three weeks of the first-class meeting will be given an "UW" (Unofficial Withdrawal) grade for the course or courses and could be disqualified from receiving any financial aid assistance for the semester.
+Additionally, students who exhibit excessive absenteeism will be subject to unofficial withdrawal (UW) at the discretion of the instructor.
 Being absent for one-fifth of the total class time is considered excessive absences.